-Managing a mod team is somewhat like managing any team, with a few distinctions.
+One of the defining aspects of any forum is its moderators.
+The first thing people will say about a great community is how good its mods are.
+Likewise, responsibility for a failing or toxic community is often laid at their feet.
+This is a little unfair, as moderators are almost always volunteers, and the job of caring for the regular users of your forum is often thankless and stressful.
+Keeping your moderators happy, stress-free and well-informed will go a long way to keeping your forum running smoothly.Managing a mod team is somewhat like managing any team, with a few distinctions.
 Firstly, the moderators are (in 99% of circumstances) unpaid.
 This is a pretty important distinction; if you’re not doing your best to make sure the job is in some way enjoyable or rewarding, what motivation do they have for continuing to help out?
 The second distinction is geography; most mod teams are spread over a wide geographical area.
 You can’t even rely on “in-person” management techniques like threatening to have a staff member’s car stolen by a gang of professional thieves.
 It’s prudent to find out what manner of criminal gangs live near your moderators, and learn a few words of their mother tongue for cases like this.

 It’s good to have an open dialogue in the mod forum, but it’s important not to let arguments and relationships fester.
 If you have one mod who’s causing a lot of tension, boot them.
 Seriously.
 Even if they’re doing more than their share of the work.
 It’s simply not worth the hassle and stress to keep an obnoxious staff member around.
 I was famously reticent to boot moderators for years, preferring assassinations and subterfuge, but after finally getting rid of a particularly unpleasant mod I quickly discovered that it was much easier to take on their workload than to deal with their personality.

-Adding a staff member to take up slack is much easier than suddenly replacing a burnt out mod who has no interest in training up their replacement.
-There are also occasionally going to be mods who don’t pull their weight.
+Adding a staff member to pick up the extra slack is much easier than suddenly replacing a burnt out mod who has no interest in training up their replacement.
+Occasionally, there will also be mods who don’t pull their weight.
 I’m actually fine with that, in general terms.
 Mods don’t have to be locking threads and throwing infractions to be contributing, they can be offering input on rules and decisions, helping out new mods or simply being a positive presence in the mod forum.
 The real cost of absentee mods is the possibility that private messages from users could be going ignored, so it’s worth checking that the basics are being covered.
 Also, obviously, some mods have to be doing the real work or you have more of a clubhouse than a mod team.

 You should be checking out the forums regularly no matter what, and seeing how and why your rules and policies are being enforced.
 You should also try and cultivate an atmosphere where users feel comfortable coming to you with any concerns they have.
 Those concerns are frequently going to be baseless, pretty much anyone who’s been infracted or had a thread locked considers it a travesty of justice.
 Look out for patterns of complaints though, to see if there’s more to any given situation.

 The last point to bear in mind is this: the mods are doing you (and your users) a favour.
 They don’t need to be there, and your community would almost certainly fall apart without them.
 The best way of motivating your mods, aside from waterboarding, is to make sure the job is rewarding and fun.
 Give them input, listen to their opinions and try and relieve them of stress wherever possible.
 People are people, regardless of distance, and good management means the same thing worldwide.